AlchemistSimulator/Alchemist/src/main/hugo/content/howtos/simulation/cognitive/_index.md

 Cognitive pedestrians are heterogeneous pedestrians with cognitive capabilities given by a {{%api package=model.interfaces.properties class=CognitiveProperty %}}.
 They have an emotional state and are able to influence and be influenced by others with the same capabilities.
 As an example, cognitive pedestrians can perceive fear via social contagion
 (e.g. seeing other people fleeing may cause them flee as well despite they haven't directly seen the danger).
-To express how a cognitive pedestrians moves, based on it's emotional state, also attach the {{%api package=model.implementations.nodes class=CognitivePedestrian %}} property
+To express how a cognitive pedestrians moves, based on it's emotional state, also attach the {{%api package=model.implementations.properties class=CognitivePedestrian %}} property

 {{< code path="src/test/resources/website-snippets/cognitive-pedestrian.yml" >}}